buildpacks/spec/buildpack.md

 #### Targets

-A buildpack descriptor MAY specify `targets`.
+A buildpack descriptor SHOULD specify `targets`.

 Each target in `targets`:
 - MUST identify a compatible runtime environment: